Aashishsharma/Learnings/React/Redux.md

 ## Redux
 Redux is a pattern and library for managing and updating application state, using events called "actions"

+3 principles
+1. Maintain app state in a single obj which would be managed by Redux store
+2. The only way to change the state is to eimit an action
+3. To change the state, write pure reducer functions

 ## Concepts
 ### 1. Actions
 An action is a plain JavaScript object that has a type field.
 Analogy - an event that describes something that happened in the application.